-Currently, thirty-eight (38) states and the District of Columbia are authorized to operate state lotteries.
-All 38 state lotteries and the District of Columbia operate instant ticket games and at least one form of on-line game.
+Currently, forty-two (42) states and the District of Columbia are authorized to operate state lotteries.
+Two of the 42 states, Oklahoma and North Carolina, passed legislation to start lottery programs during their 2005 sessions.
+All 42 state lotteries and the District of Columbia operate instant ticket games and at least one form of on-line game or are expected to do so upon full implementation.